VLind-Bench: Measuring Language Priors in Large Vision-Language Models: Data Generation

 Statements for visual perception tests are simply sentences about the presence of objects and thus can be generated using a template.
 We first prompt GPT-4 to extract one key noun from $T_\textrm{cf}$ and generate one arbitrary noun not present in $T_\textrm{cf}$.
 Then, we construct $s_\textrm{exist}$ and $s_\textrm{nil}$ using the template ``There is [\textit{noun}] in this image.''.

-To verify the quality of the generated $I_\textrm{fact}$, $s_\textrm{exist}$, and $s_\textrm{nil}$, we evaluate whether OpenAI GPT-4o (\texttt{gpt-4o-2024-05-13}) \cite{gpt4o}, which is the most advanced available LVLM, passes the CK and VP.
+To verify the quality of the generated $I_\textrm{fact}$, $s_\textrm{exist}$, and $s_\textrm{nil}$, we evaluate whether OpenAI GPT-4o (\texttt{gpt-4o-2024-05-13}) \citep{gpt4o}, which is the most advanced available LVLM, passes the CK and VP.
 For instances where GPT-4o fails, human verification was conducted.
 If the failure was due to an error in the data generation process, we addressed the cause of the error by either regenerating the factual image or manually correcting the nouns in statements.

-Details for human verification and input prompts are provided in Appendix A.
+Details for human verification and input prompts are provided in Appendix \ref{appendix:HumanVerification}.

 \paragraph{Statistics} The statistics of the benchmark data generated through the process are presented in Table \ref{table_stat}.
 The difficulty of data generation varies for each concept, resulting in different proportions of samples being filtered out during the human review process.
 Ultimately, a total of 302 instance triples and 2,576 images, encompassing both counterfactual and factual images, were included in the benchmark.
-Data samples for each concept can be found in Appendix B.
+We compare the size of VLind-Bench with other counterfactual benchmarks in Table \ref{table_size_comp}.
+Data samples for each concept can be found in Appendix \ref{appendix:DataSamples}.